la2050/archive/_projects/2016/build-los-angeles-entrepreneurship-is-the-hook-and-college-is-the-goal.md

   goals of college enrollment and career success.
 project_is_collaboration: 'No'
 project_collaborators: None
+project_areas:
+  - East LA
-project_areas: '["East LA","City of Los Angeles","LAUSD"]'
+  - City of Los Angeles
+  - LAUSD
 project_measure: >-
   For this first year, BUILD's metrics will include: